PLC-Programmer/Python/systems,filters_and_feedback-controls/PID-control/PI control of an (undamped) 2nd order lag process/readme.md

 _absolute, maximum relative difference of bilinear PI controller - state-space solution: 0.996544%_

-..and thus represents the worst result so far.
+..and thus represents the worst result so far!

 <br/>

 However, there's a little problem with the bilinear transform of the PT2 process and it's this:

-* the original time shift of the measurement with x(k+2) on the left hand side of the equation is the same as the highest time shift of the controller output signal, also with u(k+2)
+* the original time shift of the measurement with x(k+2) on the left hand side of the equation is the same as the highest time shift of the controller output signal on the right hand side, also with u(k+2)

-So far, with an Euler forward or Euler backward emulation, the latest controller output signal was one time step behind the measurement signal on the left hand side of the difference equation!
+So far, with an Euler forward or Euler backward emulation, the latest controller output signal was one time step behind the measurement signal on the left hand side of the difference equation.

 I have not been able to find a working solution with both difference equations in their original form.
 At least I didn't have to manipulate the difference equation of the controller output.